risavkarna/blog/ck8yzzh5201bgn3s1fewvrz47.md

 > **"But history suggests that a return to pre-covid days is unlikely.
 Two lessons stand out.
 The first is that governmental control over the economy takes a large step up during periods of crisis—and in particular war.
 The second is that the forces encouraging governments to retain and expand economic control are stronger than the forces encouraging them to relinquish it, meaning that a “temporary” expansion of state power tends to become permanent."**

-If you are playing on the side of the virus, and people are albeit inadvertently, a change of world order might not even seem  unexpected or even news since outright destruction and global scale genocide is not beyond the realms of possibilities.
+If you are playing on the side of the virus, and many people inadvertently are, a change of world order might not even seem  unexpected or even news since outright destruction and global scale genocide is not beyond the realms of possibilities.

-In this regard, Ndemic's Plague Inc been my favorite strategy cum simulation game for quite a while.
+In this regard, [Ndemic's Plague Inc](https://www.ndemiccreations.com/en/22-plague-inc)  been my favorite strategy cum simulation game for quite a while.
 It has become depressingly prophetic, just like Black Mirror, but in a much more precise manner.

 > **I have been infecting and killing the entire global population on and off for 5+ years now.
 In different scenarios and with different pathogens, it has mostly been the case that**